gpine/clean-data-project/README.md

 - 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+**Note**: Working directory must have Samsung data in it for the script to work. 'features.txt', for example, should be a file in the working directory.

 The script then manipulates the 'train' and 'test' data in the following way to create the file tidy1.txt:
 ======================================